 The third definition provided by Euthyphro: piety is what all the gods love, and impiety is what the gods hate.
 To this Socrates asks what the cause of piety is -are the pious loved by the gods and therefore pious?
 Or are they loved by the gods and in so doing become pious?

 The conversation leads to a question of the just and the pious, and whether they are the same thing.
 Eventually Euthyphro responds that they are the same but only parts are concerned with the care of the gods, and once again Socrates tries to reason about the care of the gods.
 Again, it is a question of agency.
-Piety brings gifts of goodness upon men and Euthyphro claims that it benefits the gods (human piety) even though earlier he acknowledged that piety is not god-loved.
+Piety brings gifts of goodness upon men and Euthyphro claims that it benefits the gods (human piety) even though earlier he had acknowledged that piety is not god-loved.
 Socrates points out the contradiction but Euthyphro is willing to accept it and stay with it.
-The dialogue with a disappointed Socrates as he must part ways with Euthyphro who is late for prosecuting his own father.
+The dialogue leaves a disappointed Socrates as he must part ways with Euthyphro.
+Euthyphro is now is late for prosecuting his own father.
 Socrates must go to his indictment without proper knowledge of piety or impiety.

 One recalls the scene at the outset of Nietzsche’s great work Thus Spake Zarathustra wherein Zarathustra encounters a priest, and they pass like old friends, with a similar project in mind for humanity.
 In the same way, Socrates and Euthyphro are not mortal enemies, they merely differ on the question of reason versus revelation.

 For this reading I used the Grube translation as featured in the Hackett Classics Edition.